silviucpp/erlcass/README.md

 ##### v2.1 (Not released yet)

 - Add support for Cassandra 2.2 data types `tinyint` and `smallint`
+- Add support for the Cassandra 2.2 `date` and `time` data types
+- Add support for functions to convert from Unix Epoch time (in seconds) to and from the Cassandra `date` and `time` types
 - Small improvements
 - Refactoring the build dependencies script